-Results: Our freshman enrollment has exceeded 30 students for each of the past three years, which is a great improvement relative to previous years.
+Results: Our freshman enrollment for fall 2020 was 17 which is down from more than 30 in each of the previous three years.
+This may just be a result of COVID-19 concerns, but it is something that we will watch for the future.
 Susan Skees, our Academic Coordinator, is leading our advising and undergraduate professional development efforts.
-She is building relationships with potential employers and inviting them to guest lecture in classes, interact with our undergraduate student club, and participate in networking events with students.
+She is building relationships with potential employers and inviting them to guest lecture in classes, interact with our undergraduate student club, and participate in networking events with students - although this has all been impacted for the last several months by COVID-19.
 Ms. Skees and Dr. Roger Brown, our DUS, each advise 25-40 undergraduates, with the remainder distributed across faculty advisors.

-Increasing our freshman intake has long been a strategic goal.
+Maintaining our levels of freshman intake remains a strategic goal.
 Building and maintaining relationships with potential employers of our students is also an important goal.
 Ms. Skees and Dr. Brown are effective advising mentors for the other faculty advisors.

-Our new freshman-level core-curriculum class (launched in 2017) continues to have strong enrollment.
+Our relatively new freshman-level core-curriculum class (AEC 110) continues to have strong enrollment (32 students in fall 2020).
 The course serves partly as a recruiting tool but also provides our freshmen an early course in the major.
 Ms. Skees conducts regular training sessions for advisors.